Prometheus Task Light (Ultra-High CRI)

 - I bought a Markforged 3D printer

 Pretty simple really.
 When I saw that bulb I knew it was on!
 The main reason I never got around to making a task light...was the disproportionate effort...and mind boggling expense.
-If I machined these parts out of aluminum (I might still do it) the cost would be astronomical and would tie up machines that have other work to do.
+If I machined these parts out of aluminum...well, you can't...because 3D printing allowed me to use design geometries that are impossible to machine.

 The quick and dirty: